reydangelo/vib-sensor-app/README.md

 ## Troubleshooting

 - **No device found?**

-  - Make sure your BLE device is powered and advertising.
+  - Make sure your HC-05 is powered and paired in system Bluetooth settings.
-  - Double-check the device name and UUIDs in `BLEManager.ts`.
+  - Double-check the device name in `BluetoothClassicManager.ts`.
-  - Use a BLE scanner app to verify your device is visible and get the correct UUIDs.

-- **BLE not working in Expo Go?**
+- **Bluetooth not working in Expo Go?**

-  - You must use a development build or standalone app for BLE features.
+  - You must use a development build or standalone app for Bluetooth features.

 - **Permissions**
   - Make sure Bluetooth permissions are enabled on your phone.
-  - On Android, location permissions may also be required for BLE scanning.
+  - On Android, location permissions may also be required for Bluetooth scanning.

 ---